-1. Individuals receiving behavioral health services receive a comprehensive behavioral health assessment.
-The assessment conducted is in compliance with the Rules set forth in A.A.C.
-Title 9, Chapters 10 and 21, and/or ACOM Policy 417, as applicable.

-- 2. The outpatient provider of behavioral health is responsible for maintaining the comprehensive behavioral health assessment within the medical record, and for ensuring periodic assessment updates are completed to meet the changing behavioral health needs for individuals who continue to receive behavioral health services. - a.
-The behavioral health provider documents in the member's medical record that the assessment has been shared with the member's PCP. - i.
+- 1. Comprehensive Assessments - a.
+Individuals receiving behavioral health services receive a comprehensive behavioral health assessment.
+The assessment conducted is in compliant with the Rules set forth in A.A.C.
+Title 9, Chapters 10 and 21, and/or ACOM Policy 417, as applicable - b.
+The health home is responsible for maintaining the comprehensive behavioral health assessment within the medical record, and for ensuring periodic assessment updates are completed to meet the changing behavioral health needs for individuals who continue to receive behavioral health services. - i.
 An assessment will include an evaluation of the member's: - 1.
 Presenting concerns, - 2.
 Information on the strengths and needs of the member and his/her/their family, - 3.
 Behavioral health treatment - 4.
 Medical conditions and treatment - 5.
 Sexual behavior and, if applicable, sexual abuse - 6.
 Substance abuse, if applicable, - 7.
 Living environment - 8.
 Educational and vocational training - 9.
 Employment - 10.
 Interpersonal, social, and cultural skills - 11.
 Development history - 12.
 Criminal justice history, - 13.
 Public (e.g. unemployment, food stamps, etc.) and private resources (e.g. faith-based, natural supports, etc.) - 14.
 Legal status (e.g. presence or absence of a legal guardian) and apparent capacity (e.g. ability to make decisions or complete daily living activities) - 15.
 Need for special assistance, and - 16.
 Language and communication capabilities - ii.
 Additional components of the assessment include: - 1.
 Risk assessment of the member - 2.
 Mental status examination of the member - 3.
 A summary of impressions, and observations, - 4.
 Recommendations for next steps - 5.
 Diagnostic impressions of the qualified clinician - 6.
 Identification of the need for further or specialty evaluations, and - 7.
-Other information determined to be relevant. - b.
+Other information determined to be relevant. - c.
 In situations when a specific assessment is duplicated (e.g. developmental assessment, CALOCUS), the results of such assessments are discussed collaboratively with any other provider that may have completed an assessment, to address clinical indications for treatment needs.
-Differences are addressed within the "team" with participation from both the health home and behavioral health provider outside of the health home. - 3.
-Additional Assessments
+Differences are addressed within the "team" with participation from both the health home and behavioral health provider outside of the health home.